MVI17/MVI17/README.md

 ---

 ## Contact ✶
-Feel free to reach out for collaboration or just to chat about technology:
+Feel free to reach out for professional inquiries or just to chat about technology:
 ▫ [LinkedIn](https://www.linkedin.com/in/mariovazquez/)
 ▫ [mariovazqueziniesta@gmail.com](mailto:mariovazqueziniesta@gmail.com)